General Argyres-Douglas Theory: AD points from 6d theory

-The calculation of the central charges are quite similar as what we have done for $A_1$ and $A_2$ case: first use the mirror symmetry and the spectrum to calculate the central charge, then plug in the results into the formula (\ref{central}) to get the function $R(B)$.
-Finally, use the $R(B)$ for other theories in this class.

-We assume there is a uniform formula for $R(B)$ and now we give a beautiful formula for it in the case of $(A_{k-1},A_{N-1})$ theory.
+The calculation of the central charges are quite similar as what has been done for $A_1$ and $A_2$ theory: first use the mirror symmetry and the scaling dimension of the operator spectrum to calculate the central charge for a subset of theories, then plug the results into the formula (\ref{central}) to get the function $R(B)$; Finally, use the $R(B)$ to calculate central charges for other theories in this class.
+We assume that a uniform formula for $R(B)$ exists and an explicit form will be given for $(A_{k-1},A_{N-1})$ theory.
 Our conjecture is based on following known formula for $A_1$ and $A_2$, and the invariance under the exchange of $k$ and $N$.
 Our previous calculations on $A_1$ and $A_2$ theory gave

 The general formula we conjecture is